Daytime hours: 10:00 am - 6:30 pm

 Little cooks

-Discover the pleasure of cooking.
-Understand the role of food.
+Discover the pleasure of cooking and understand the role of food

-• Observation and identification of different food families
+• Fun discovery of the different food families

 Teacher's sheet